What is a Psychometric Test?

 A psychometric test is an activity or assessment that is conducted with the purpose of examining individual differences that may impact a candidate’s suitability for a job role.
-Designed and developed appropriately, psychometric tests are scientific and objective tools that help organizations compare candidates’ ability to perform a job role in a fair and unbiased manner.
+Designed and developed appropriately, psychometric tests are scientific and objective tools aiming to reduce bias and help organizations compare candidates’ ability to perform a job role in a fair manner.
 Employers can utilize the information gathered through psychometric testing to better understand candidates’ strengths and risk areas and utilize that information during the latter stages of the hiring process, such as in-person or video interviews.

 SHL is an industry leader in the design and development of psychometric tests, positioned to drive improved business results for its clients by providing better intelligence about their people.

 Psychometric Test Types

 These assess one’s ability to perform specific job-related tasks and duties.
 Examples of Skill or Knowledge-based tests include IT skills such as proficiency in specific coding languages or software, or perhaps administrative skills such as typing and data entry.

 These measure how well a person will perform in a specific area in which they have no prior training or experience.
 Ability tests measure one’s general ability to learn, process information, and solve problems.

 These assess personal behavioral preferences – how an individual likes to work.
 They are not concerned with abilities, but how an individual sees him or herself in the way they relate to others, their approach to problems, and how they deal with feelings and emotions.